 Proposal 1: mtch-NeighbourCell is optionally present in case mbs-NeighbourCellList is present with size greater than zero.

-Proposal 2: The IE MBS-NeighbourCellList indicates a list of neighbour cells where ongoing MBS sessions provided via broadcast MRB in the current cells are also provided.
+Proposal 2: The IE MBS-NeighbourCellList indicates a list of neighbour cells where ongoing MBS sessions provided via broadcast MRB in the serving cell are also provided.